Welcome!

 The Evergreen Land Trust Association holds cooperative houses, farms, and forestlands in the Puget Sound region of Washington State.
 As members of the Association, we live on or nearby the properties that are entrusted to our care, and govern the organization democratically.

-On this website you will find information about who we are, and why we believe land trusts are an important tool for keeping land accessible and bountiful.
-We thank you for your interest, and invite you to browse here for ideas and tools that may be useful to you.
+We believe land trusts are an important tool for keeping land accessible and bountiful.
+We thank you for your interest!

 How does the trust work?